 If your machine allows you to extract a long black, then what you might get is a cup of particularly bitter coffee.
 To get a longer amount of coffee without the bitter taste, put the coffee shot from your machine into your cup, and then add some more hot water for more volume.
 This would work best for flat whites, lattes and more.
 This way, you’ll get milder and sweeter coffee.

 Avoid these coffee-making mistakes to keep the bitterness away.
-This will then help you enjoy the wonderful flavors of your favourite blend from Coffee Galleria, without the bitter pang brought on by these slipups.
+This will then help you enjoy the wonderful flavors of your favourite blend from Adore Coffee Roasters, without the bitter pang brought on by these slip-ups.